., click here to update your profile before our next event to be entered to win a prize!

 • Be on the same apps that your kids use.
 Follow their feeds, know who they’re talking to, and monitor their behavior

-• When you’re ready for your child to be on social media, encourage them to use the apps in the Green Zone of the SmartSocial.com Parent App Guide
+• When you decide your child is ready for social media, encourage apps in the Green Zone of SmartSocial.com Parent App Guide

 Login or join the VIP membership today to view all resources about the Boo app!